Quotient branching laws and unitary Gan-Gross-Prasad relevance for general linear groups: Introduction

 \subsubsection{RdLi-commutativity:}

-The notion of RdLi-commutativity is an important criterion in the definition for a pair of representations $(\pi, \pi')$ to be a generalized GGP relevant pair.
-Here, RdLi stands for right derivative and left integral.
-But, we avoid defining the original definition of a tuple $(\Delta, \Delta', \pi)$ to be a {\it strongly RdLi-commutative triple}.
+The central notion of a strongly RdLi-commutative triple—where RdLi stands for right derivative and left integral—ensures that the operations of taking right derivatives and left integrals can be performed in any order without affecting the final result.
+We avoid defining the original definition of a tuple $(\Delta, \Delta', \pi)$ to be a {\it strongly RdLi-commutative triple}.
 We refer the reader to see \cite[Definition 2.2]{Cha_qbl} or \cite[Definition 1.1]{Cha_duality}.
-By \cite[Theorem 1.5]{Cha_duality}, $(\Delta, \Delta', \pi)$ is a combinatorially RdLi-commutative triple if and only if $(\Delta, \Delta', \pi)$ is a Strongly RdLi-commutative triple.
-Since one of the main motives of this article is to give a combinatorial algorithm to determine generalized GGP relevant pairs, the above combinatorial definition serves our purpose well. \begin{definition}[Combinatorially RdLi-commutative triple] Let $\Delta, \Delta'$ be two segments and $\pi$ be an irreducible smooth representation of $\mathrm{GL}_n(F)$.
+Applying \cite[Theorem 1.5]{Cha_duality}, its combinatorial formulation is as follows: \begin{definition}[Combinatorially RdLi-commutative triple] Let $\Delta, \Delta'$ be two segments and $\pi$ be an irreducible smooth representation of $\mathrm{GL}_n(F)$.
 The tuple $(\Delta, \Delta', \pi)$ is called a {\it combinatorially RdLi-commutative triple} if

 \end{definition}

 For multisegments $\mathfrak{m}$ and $ \mathfrak{n}$, we define strongly RdLi-commutative triple for $(\mathfrak{m}, \mathfrak{n}, \pi)$ using the combinatorially RdLi-commutative triple and \cite[Theorem 1.5]{Cha_duality}.
 For the multisegment $\mathfrak{m}=\Delta_1+\cdots+\Delta_r$, we write the segments in $\mathfrak{m}$ in an ascending order by $\Delta_j \nprec \Delta_i$ for $i <j$.
 We define